 Oral Pathology is a field that diagnoses and treats disorders of the mouth and maxillofacial region.
 Analyses are done with the help of several examinations, including microscopic, radiographic, biochemical, and other clinical tests.
-At Elite Dental LLC in Apple Valley, Minnesota, Dr. Mimi Hoang is specially trained and educated to diagnose specific diseases like throat and mouth cancers, mumps, salivary gland disorders, ulcers, infections, and more.
+At Elite Dental LLC in West St. Paul, MN, Dr. Mimi Hoang is specially trained and educated to diagnose specific diseases like throat and mouth cancers, mumps, salivary gland disorders, ulcers, infections, and more.

 Symptoms of Oral Pathology